Plugins-PocketMineMP/AmongUs/README.md

 # AmongUs

-A PocketMine-MP mini-game 0lugin called AmongUs,
+A PocketMine-MP mini-game plugin called AmongUs,
 This is simlar to the AmongUs game but in MCBE.

 ## Features